 - Maximum daily clinic capacity.

 The developers chose AnyLogic for several reasons.
-First, the AnyLogic software has multimethod modeling capabilities that allowed the developers to extend the model in the future if needed.
-In addition, user-friendly interface, and its engaging options, made it easy for other users to experiment with the model and change the input parameters without additional training.
+First, the AnyLogic software allowed them to easily capture discrete event metrics, such as utilization rates, time patients are in the clinic, and wait time.
+With AnyLogic, it would be possible to expand the primarily discrete event model using agent-based and system dynamic approaches.
+In addition, AnyLogic capabilities in creating the model’s user-friendly and engaging interface made it easy for other users to experiment with the model and change the input parameters without additional training.

 The AnyLogic simulation model offered various ways of improving the clinic’s operational efficiency and patient satisfaction.
 The model did not require special skills to use and provided detailed output statistics that included:

-The obtained data allowed users to see how the schedule affects the clinic’s working process and provided insight to choose better staff management policies.
+The obtained data allowed users to see how the schedule affected the clinic’s working process and provided insight to choose better staff management policies.

 AnyLogic presented a method to test theories before implementing them in the clinic and gave different forecasts.
-For example, with the model the users could predict when the clinic would reach its maximum capacity.
-In addition, the existing model could be expanded with agent-based and system dynamic approaches if needed, making the model more adjustable to design a predictive appointment scheduling system in other outpatient clinics with similar settings.
+In addition, the discrete event model could be expanded with other simulation approaches if needed.
+This feature made the model more adjustable to design a predictive appointment scheduling system in other outpatient clinics with similar settings.